 Admins can give recognitions*, assign groups**, assign/unassign lessons, assign/unassign/grade assessments, create plan templates, share bookshelf resources, and post on a blog within any class in the sites they have permissions for.
-Admins have access to all teachers' classes (including assigned assessments, assigned lessons, gradebooks, student lists) that are rostered in the sites they have permissions for.
+Admins have access to all teachers' classes (including assigned assessments, assigned lessons, gradebooks, and student lists) that are rostered in the sites they have permissions for.

-Admins do not have a Home Module with a notification feed, rather a District Module.
+Admins do not have a Home Module with a notification feed, but rather a District Module.
 See below.

 * Admins can assign both district and teacher-created recognitions.